Disappearance of Suzanne Lyall: Suspicions of foul play

-A convicted rapist who had violated parole and left the area around the time Suzanne disappeared was briefly considered a suspect, but police interviewed him after he was returned to New York from Illinois and excluded him.
+A convicted rapist who had violated parole and left the area around the time Suzanne disappeared was briefly considered a suspect, but police were able to interview and exclude him after he was returned to New York from Illinois.
 Based on the bus driver's uncertainty as to whether Suzanne had indeed disembarked at Collins Circle, police also began considering the possibility that she might never have returned to campus that night.
 Some investigators even theorized that she might not even have gotten on the bus at all.
 In May, her Babbage's name tag was found about 90 ft away from the bus stop, in the parking lot, opposite from the direction she would have walked if returning to her dorm.
 But it could not be determined how long it had been there, and police could recover no forensic evidence from it.

 Another possibility came from a coworker of Suzanne's at the store.
 She told investigators that Suzanne had told her about a month before she disappeared that she believed she was being stalked by someone she did not know.
 However, the coworker also said Suzanne did not appear to be afraid of this person.

 Police have never been able entirely to rule out Condon, Suzanne's boyfriend, as a suspect in the disappearance.
 Mary Lyall later told CBS News that her daughter had on several occasions tried to end the relationship, but after Condon became emotional she would stay with him.
 After the disappearance, he told police that Suzanne was his fiancée, a development in their relationship the Lyalls said Suzanne, who called or emailed them almost daily, had not informed them of.